 What are the best tools for cutting fabric?

-There are a few brands of fabric cutters that are popular for sewists and quilters, like Olfa, Fiskars, Dritz and Clover.
+A few brands of fabric cutters are popular for sewists and quilters, like Olfa, Fiskars, Dritz, and Clover.
 I’ve used both Olfa and Fiskars, and I’d have to say that I find them to be about the same in quality.
 Tip: The Olfa and Fiskars blades are interchangeable, so you can buy one or the other for your cutter, whichever is on sale!

-My absolute favorite tool for cutting fabric is not scissors, but my rotary cutter.
+My absolute favorite tool for cutting fabric is not scissors but my Olfa 60 mm rotary cutter.
 Rotary cutters look a lot like pizza cutters, and they come in several sizes.
 The smallest is 18mm or 28mm, the most common is 45mm, and the largest is typically 60mm.
 On the packaging, the 60mm rotary cutters say they are for thicker fabrics or cutting up to six layers of cotton fabric at a time.
 The smaller blades are useful for cutting around curves.

 Types of Scissors